DCT-Berinyuy/Learn_Flutter_Dev/Rough_Notes.md

 # Chapter 2: Basic Layout
 ### Container
 - Its just like an empty box that you can fill it with anything
+### COlumn
+- Creates a vertical array of children
+### Row
+- Creates a horizontal array of children
+## Note: mainAxisAlignment is the mainAxis while the crossAxisAlignment is the inverse.
+### Center
+-